leigh-perry/leigh-perry.github.io/about.markdown

 ![](/images/LP-2019.jpg)

-I am a software engineer in Sydney, Australia.
+I am a software engineer in Sydney.
-I am currently very interested in functional programming.
+I am very interested in functional programming (FP).
 In my day job, I use FP in Scala.

 Outside of work hours, I like to play with Haskell as well as Scala.